Le Miroir à deux faces

-Le Miroir à deux faces is a 1958 French crime drama film directed by André Cayatte who co-wrote screenplay with Gérard Oury, Jean Meckert and Denis Perret.
+Le Miroir à deux faces is a 1958 French drama film directed by André Cayatte who co-wrote screenplay with Gérard Oury, Jean Meckert and Denis Perret.
 The film stars Michèle Morgan, Bourvil and Ivan Desny.
 It was called The Mirror Has Two Faces in English, but this is not the literal translation; the word is à ("with") not a ("has"), and so would be better translated as The Two-Sided Mirror.

 The film was loosely remade in the U.S. as The Mirror Has Two Faces (1996) adapted by Richard LaGravenese, and starring Barbra Streisand and Jeff Bridges.

 Synopsis

 Pierre Tardivet, a professor, marries Marie-José Vauzange, a sensitive and intelligent girl who is physically unattractive.
 Tardivet soon begins to treat Marie-José cruelly, making her life very unpleasant and joyless.
 Two children are born from the marriage.
 Tardivet is injured in a car accident and is tended to by Dr. Bosc, a famous plastic surgeon.
 Bosc operates on Marie-José as well and transforms her into a beautiful woman.
 Tardivet then begins to treat her even more cruelly.
 He becomes embittered and hateful towards Marie-José because her changed appearance makes him think she is no longer his.
 Marie-José and her sister's husband, Gérard Durieu, want to elope and restart their lives, but they are stopped when Tardivet kills Dr. Bosc.
 This dramatic act recalls Marie-José to her duties as a wife and mother, and she renounces her happiness to tend to her husband and children.